robdavidson2105/robdavidson.github.io/_posts/2018-12-15-aws-machine-learning-training.md

 Also this track includes a really good summary explanation of stochastic gradient descent and the fundamentals of linear and logistic regression.

 Once you've finished the grounding courses (not too onerous - you should complete them in a couple of weekends) then learning to program a chatbot is pretty cool.
-Its a an eye-opener as to how evolved speech recognition and speech synthesis has become.
+It's an eye-opener as to how evolved speech recognition and speech synthesis has become.

-I jumped over the guided lab-session and instead built a chatbot integrated with the AWS Connect call centre service ... very geeky and cool - I'll post more details about this later.
+I jumped over the guided lab-session and instead built a chatbot integrated with the Amazon Connect call centre service ... very geeky and cool - I'll post more details about this later.